Dev Environment Setup

 On Windows I prefer to set up a WSLg environment.

-For my editor, I prefer Visual Studio Code.
+For my editor, I prefer Visual Studio Code or a derivative.
 It will auto-install Python extensions when opened in a Python project.

 When deploying I end up using Docker and having docker compose